 The markets in the Old Towns of the French Riviera are basically the beating heart of each town.
 They are lively places where locals get their daily produce and say “Bonjour!” to their neighbors, while eager tourists look on, curious about the daily activities of the locals, and try to catch the feel of daily Riviera life.

 There is much to see and get from the markets in the French Riviera.
-From arts and crafts, textiles, antiques, handmade lavender products, flowers, fresh and dried fruits, vegetables, and fishes, you can find almost everything that you can think of.
+From arts and crafts, textiles, antiques, handmade lavender products, flowers, fresh and dried fruits, vegetables, and fish, you can find almost everything that you can think of.

-In this Iconic Riviera list, we will give you the best markets you should visit during your trip to the wonderful and lively French Riviera.
+In this Iconic Riviera list, we will give you the best markets you should visit during your trip to the wonderful and lively French Riviera:

 Nice: Saleya Food and Flower Market